 My sister Tamzin did a great deal more acting that I did as a child.
 She didn’t mind missing school altogether or having a tutor.
 What she hated was being sent to a large comprehensive school in London for a term so that she could rehearse in North Acton.
 That didn’t do her any good at all.

 We didn’t always have tea with a parrot, but once the film of Swallows and Amazons was on general release I was often invited to appear on radio or television.
 This usually entailed going to a studio to appear on a magazine programme such as Points West or Nationwide.
 However, Robin Hellier, who had just begun working for the BBC on Animal Magic, was thrilled to hear that I really did have a green parrot and brought a film crew from Bristol to our house.
-He took a shot of me rowing down the lake with my parrot, in the summer of 1974, which was used to fill endless small gaps in the schedules.
+We didn’t know at the time that some of the footage taken would end up filling endless small gaps in the schedules.

 I thought Robin Hellier was a brilliant director, far better than Claude Whatham at letting us know what he wanted to achieve.
 I was able to tell Robin this when I found myself working with him in South Africa twenty-two years later.
 He laughed, admitting that it was the very first film he ever directed.
 Being conscientious, he took the trouble to write to let me know when it was to be broadcast, although I can’t remember ever seeing it go out.

 Children’s television was watched by everyone I knew in the 1970s.
 Letters poured in.
 My mother loved getting them.
 The volume was such that I think she had to answer some of them for me.